 (1) In this section —

-“authorised officer” includes an industrial inspector appointed under the Industrial Relations Act 1979.
+authorised officer includes an industrial inspector appointed under the Industrial Relations Act 1979.

 (2) An authorised officer may, at any reasonable time, enter a place in which a child is employed, or in which the authorised officer believes on reasonable grounds a child is employed, for the purpose of inspecting the place and making such inquiries in relation to the employment of a child in the place as the authorised officer considers appropriate.